jorishr/notes-on-backend/express/user_data_association-authorization.md

 ```javascript
 User.register(new User({username: req.body.username, isAdmin: false})
 ```
-Now there are two more steps: make the buttons visible in HTML and update the middleware to extend functionaity to `isAdmin` user.
+Now there are two more steps: make the buttons visible in HTML and update the middleware to extend functionality to `isAdmin` user.

 Middleware: the conditional in the if statement checks for matching ID's between user and reference in the `dataObject`.
 Add an `||` statement to check for `req.user.isAdmin`:
 ```javascript